Skip to content

 Field Type Required Description

-enableTrackNativeAppANR bool No Whether to enable Native ANR monitoring, default is false
+enableTrackNativeAppANR bool No Whether to enable Native ANR monitoring, default is false.

-globalContext Map No Custom global parameters
+globalContext Map No Custom global parameters.

-rumCacheDiscard enum No Discard strategy: FTRUMCacheDiscard.discard discards new data (default), FTRUMCacheDiscard.discardOldest discards old data
+rumCacheDiscard enum No Discard strategy: FTRUMCacheDiscard.discard discards new data (default), FTRUMCacheDiscard.discardOldest discards old data.

-rumCacheLimitCount number No Maximum number of cached RUM entries [10_000,), default is 100_000
+rumCacheLimitCount number No Maximum number of cached RUM entries locally, range [10_000,), default is 100_000.

-isInTakeUrl callBack No Set conditions to filter Resources, default does not filter
+isInTakeUrl callBack No Set conditions to filter Resources, default does not filter.

 Adding Custom Tags